Applications open now and closes Monday 7 June 2021, 5pm

 Cash and space for ‘BOLD’ new work, with and for the artists and communities of Brimbank.

-We invite artists and arts organisations to submit an application for the 2020 Be Bold Performance Residency.
+We invite artists and arts organisations to submit an application for the 2021 Be Bold Residency.

 There are two residency categories based on the applicant’s stage of career development and project proposal.